andrewpeck/etl-rb-docs/docs/Specifications/rb-specs.md

     -   The pinout of the module connectors is <span class="underline">UNKNOWN</span>.
     -   The placement of these connectors is <span class="underline">UNKNOWN</span>.

-3. BV Interface
+2. BV Interface

-    The signal interface to the module will consist of:
+    The BV interface to the module will consist of:

     -   The BV to module interface will use connector part number <span class="underline">UNKNOWN</span>.
     -   The pinout of these connectors is <span class="underline">UNKNOWN</span>.
     -   The placement of these connectors is <span class="underline">UNKNOWN</span>.

-<a id="org63ae1ce"></a>
+<a id="orge4290c3"></a>

 ### Fiber Optic Interface

 The fiber optic interface to CMS is through a VTRX+.
-The readout board will host both the VTRX+, as well as the MT Ferrule that is required to connect between the VTRX+ and a &ldquo;naked fanout&rdquo;.
+The Readout Board will host both the VTRX+, as well as the MT Ferrule that is required to connect between the VTRX+ and a &ldquo;naked fanout&rdquo;.

 -   The size of the cutout for the MT ferrule is <span class="underline">UNKNOWN</span>.
 -   The location of the cutout for the MT ferrule is: